Alphonse Dunant: Hôtel de Besenval

 23 March 1932 – Quai d'Orsay: The two diplomats responsible for the purchase of the Hôtel de Besenval: The Swiss envoy, Minister Alphonse Dunant (right), and his successor Walter Stucki.
 In the middle: Federal Councillor Edmund Schulthess.
 In the background Minister Dunant's luxury car: An Avions Voisin.

 In his capacity as Envoy of the Swiss Confederation, he was also responsible for implementing the strategy of the Swiss Foreign Minister Giuseppe Motta to strengthen Switzerland's presence in several important capitals, including Paris.
 Part of this strategy was the plan to purchase representative legation buildings in strategically favorable locations.
 Alphonse Dunant found the ideal building, the Hôtel de Besenval, which had been for sale since 1937.
 He led the initial purchase negotiations, which were then concluded in 1938 by his successor, Minister Walter Stucki.
 In addition to the building's ideal size, prestigious appearance and excellent location, its close historical connection to Switzerland also spoke in favour of the purchase.
 The Hôtel de Besenval was once the residence of Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service and confidant of Queen Marie Antoinette.
 The baron became notorious especially for his conduct during the Storming of the Bastille, for which he was criticised by both: The aristocrats and the revolutionaries.

-The Hôtel de Besenval is also known as "la maison française la plus suisse qui ait jamais été" (the most Swiss French house ever), in reference to the fact that Charles Augustin Sainte-Beuve once called the Baron de Besenval de Brunstatt "le Suisse le plus français qui ait jamais été" (the most French Swiss ever).
+The Hôtel de Besenval is also known as "la maison française la plus suisse qui ait jamais été" (the most Swiss French house that ever was), in reference to the fact that Charles Augustin Sainte-Beuve once called the Baron de Besenval de Brunstatt "le Suisse le plus français qui ait jamais été" (the most French Swiss that ever was).